Category:

 Relationships

-Owen Wilson has been in relationships with celebrities such as Sheryl Crowe, Kate Hudson, Gina Gershon, and many others.
-In 2011, Owen Wilson fathered a son with girlfriend Jade Duell, although they later ended their relationship.
+Owen Wilson has been in relationships with celebrities such as Sheryl Crow, Kate Hudson, Gina Gershon, and many others.
+In 2011, Owen Wilson fathered a son with his girlfriend Jade Duell, although they later ended their relationship.
 In 2014, Wilson fathered a second son with Caroline Lindqvist, another ex-girlfriend.
-In 2018, he and another girlfriend called Varunie Vongsvirates had a daughter together before also ending their relationship.
+In 2018, he and another girlfriend, Varunie Vongsvirates, had a daughter together before also ending their relationship.

-Speaking in 2019, Vongsvirates admitted that Wilson had never seen his daughter.
-It is also alleged that Wilson pays her $35,000 per month in child support, which works out to about $435,000 per year.
+In 2019, Vongsvirates claimed that Wilson had never seen his daughter.
+Wilson reportedly pays her $35,000 per month in child support, which works out to about $435,000 per year.
 It is not known whether the mothers of his other children receive the same degree of child support.

 Real Estate